illyak/DAQ_CLASS/Project_Log.md

 **Feb 25, 2020**

-Was using the Linux I2C-Tools library to check what is even brought out to the pins.
+Was using the Linux I2C-Tools library on the BBAI to check what is even active.
 Confusion here!
-The schematic says I2C-4 and I2C-5 are on the header pins.
+The 8000-page manual says there are 5x I2C controllers labeled i= 1,2,3,4,5 and not a zero.
+The schematic says I2C-4 and I2C-5 are brought out to the header.
 The Linux i2cdetect command says i2c-0 and i2c-3 are turned on.
-The 8000-page manual says there are 5 I2C controllers labeled i= 1,2,3,4,5 and no zero.
 Somebody is mislabeled and I can only hope the confusion resolves in my favor.
-The Linux might be counting from zero and so that its i2c-3 is actually the hardware i2c-4. and the the Linux i2c-0 is actually the hardware i2c-1 which is reserved for the PMIC power supply chip, I can see on the schematic.
-I might get lucky.
+Now I suppose, the Linux might be counting from zero and so that its software i2c-3 is in fact the hardware i2c-4.
+Also the Linux software i2c-0 is actually the hardware i2c-1 which is reserved for the PMIC power supply chip, as I can see on the schematic.
+I might get lucky here yet.
 I am hoping to avoid that device tree stuff because that could burn a lot of time.
 But, then again, the whole point here is learning. <br>
 <br>
-Writing this entry today from the Beagle AI too...
+Writing this entry today from the BBAI too...
 Ha!